 Consent to Adoption: Introduction

-In the adoption context, "consent" means that a parent or legal guardian agrees to relinquish a child for adoption.
-States have various rules about what is required to give consent.
-Most states insist on a written document that is either notarized by a notary public, or signed in the presence of a judge or other designated official.
+State laws vary on requirements for giving consent.
+Most states insist on a written document that is either notarized by a notary public or signed in the presence of a judge or other designated official.

 Who Must Consent?

-In many states, birth parents who are underage have the same right to consent as adults, though a few states require the parent of a minor parent to sign the consent.
+In many states, underage birth parents have the same right to consent as adults, though a few states require the parent of a minor parent to sign the consent.

 Revocation of Consent

-Sometimes birth parents have a change of heart after agreeing to put up a child for adoption.
-Most states allow a birth parent to revoke consent to an adoption in certain narrow circumstances.
-For instance, it is often possible to revoke consent if the decision to give up the child was made under coercion.
+Sometimes birth parents have a change of heart after agreeing to the adoptive placement.
+Most states allow a birth parent to revoke consent to relinquish a child only in certain narrow circumstances.
+For instance, it is often possible to withdraw consent if the decision to give up the child was made under coercion.

 The Consent of the Child

-Get Legal Help with Your Questions About Consent and Adoption
+Get Legal Help With Your Questions About Consent and Adoption

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help